NUS-HPC-AI-Lab/VideoSys/README.md

     --frame_interval 3
 ```

 Inference tips: 1) EMA model requires quite long time to converge and produce meaningful results.
 So you can sample base model (`--ckpt /epochXX-global_stepXX/model`) instead of ema model (`--ckpt /epochXX-global_stepXX/ema.pt`) to check your training process.
+But ema model should be your final result.
 2) Modify the text condition in `sample.py` which aligns with your datasets helps to produce better results in the early stage of training.

 ## FastSeq